open-ephys/next-gen-system/specification.md

 simultaneously.

 The presence of a matching IP core is checked by oiGetDeviceType, and the VHDCI pins on the port are associated with the ip core in oiOpenPort.

-(TODO: is this the correct call to do this?)
+2do: is oiOpenPort the correct call to do this?
 2do: do we want that device specific IP cores can be enumerated by the API via an oiGetCoreType call?

+_One possible way this could work is that we loop over the oiGetNumPorts ports, and call oiGetDeviceType, and run oiOpenPort immediately.
+The return code then signals whether an ip core is present, or present and already associated with a port etc. Now the software could try uploading a different firmware that includes the required IP cores?_

 Examples of daughter device specific IP cores are: